Pudhiya Sagaptham: Plot

 Uma finds a job in a college library after she impressed Vijay, a college student, who becomes the school leader.
 Uma's father kills her stepmother and commits suicide, leaving her and his three children alone.
 Ramadasaradan joins the college for a mysterious reason which only Uma knows.
 Ramadasaradan links secretly Vijay and Uma by writing the wrong relationship between them, so Uma is fired.
 When Vijay goes to her house, he sees a photo of Uma with her husband.
 The college watchman tells Vijay the truth and Vijay asks Ramadasaradan why he did it.
 Visu tells him that her husband is dead and he was her father-in-law.
-His son Deepak, a heart patient married Uma.
-Deepak died at his wedding night, Uma became a widow and she quit his house, but Ramadasaradan challenged her to find a husband.
-Ramadasaradan and Vijay try to make her accept the marriage in many ways.
-Finally, she marries Vijay.
+His son Deepak, a heart patient married Uma and died on his wedding night.
+When Uma became a widow she quit his house, as Ramadasaradan urged her to find a husband.
+Ramadasaradan and Vijay try to persuade her to marry Vijay, which she finally agrees to.